rockit-astro/dehumidifier-switch/README.md

 ### Hardware Setup

-The solid state relay should be connected between digital pin 2 and ground.
+The solid state relay should be connected between digital pin 4 and ground.
-The status LED should be connected between digital pin 3 and ground (via a current limiting resistor).
-The button should be connected between digital pin 4 and ground.
+The button should be connected between digital pin 2 and ground.